Small Animal Theriogenology

 Who We Are

 The service consists of two veterinary clinicians with periodic support from others.
 Dr. Robyn Wilborn and Dr. Aime Johnson are both specialists in reproduction and see the majority of the clinical cases.
-The service also has two residents (specialist in training) specializing in small animal reproduction.
+The service also has a resident specializing in small animal reproduction.